makrai/notes/zarriess21-decoding-survey.md

   * Gu+ [174] and Zarrieß and Schlangen [70] rely on BLEU as a reward for the decoder, other metrics and rewards might constitute more interesting options to optimize decoding for, eg, conversational goals.
 For instance,
-  * Panagiaris+ [118] present a transformer-based model for REG that incorpo- rates RL and various decoding methods to balance the diversity and informativeness of referring expressions.
-Their approach suggests that
+  * Panagiaris+ [118] present a transformer-based model for REG that incorpors RL and various decoding methods to balance the diversity and informativeness of referring expressions
     * different objectives during generation might be achieved through a combination of modeling and decoding techniques